 Using your underwear for longer will ensure you don’t replace them too often, reducing textile waste and protecting the planet.
 So how can we wear underwear to ensure they last longer?
 Here are a few simple care tips:

-Unfortunately, thrift stores like Goodwill and Salvation Army do not accept used underwear, bras, or socks.
-However, Goodwill can only take underwear that is not used and is in perfect condition.
-Goodwill organizations collect and sell new or gently used items and use the revenue to provide employment training for people within the community.
+However, Goodwill will take underwear that is not used and is in perfect condition.
+Goodwill organizations collect and sell new or gently used items and use the revenue from clothing donations to provide employment training for people within the community.

 Sustainable fashion is also about how we dispose of clothing, including underwear.
 Dumping your undies in the trash can will only compound the waste in landfills.
 Thankfully, as we have mentioned above, there are other sustainable ways to get rid of your old underwear.